Leakage of power from dipole to higher multipoles due to non-symmetric WMAP beam: An analytical description of WMAP Scan

-\section{WMAP Scan geometry}
+\subsection{WMAP Scan geometry}

-In the previous section, the mathematical method for convolving the real sky map with the beam function has been discussed.
-However, for knowing the amount of power leakage we need to have the details of the scan geometry from the WMAP satellite and some mathematical tools to calculate the position of the beams as a function of time.
-The WMAP satellite follows a well defined scan pattern.
-In WMAP scan pattern, the pixels near the two poles are scanned for large number of times from different directions, whereas those which are near the equator are scanned for lesser number of times.
-WMAP satellite has a pair of telescopic horns for each frequency band, both of which are about $~70.5\lyxmathsym{\textdegree}$ off the symmetry axis.
+For knowing the amount of power leakage we need to have the details of the scan geometry from the WMAP satellite and some mathematical tools to calculate that.
+The WMAP satellite follows a well defined scan pattern, in which the pixels near the two poles are scanned for large number of times from different directions, whereas those which are near the equator are scanned for lesser number of times.
+WMAP satellite has a pair of telescopic horns for each frequency band, both of which are about $~70.5\degree$ off the symmetry axis.
 The satellite has a fast spin about this symmetric axis with the spin period of around $2.2$ minutes.
-Along with this fast spin, the spacecraft has a slow precession, $22.5\lyxmathsym{\textdegree}$ about the Sun-WMAP line.
+Along with this fast spin, the spacecraft has a slow precession, $22.5\degree$ about the Sun-WMAP line.
 This precession period is about $1$ hour.
-For the rotation of the earth-sun vector we have considered that the satellite will rotate $360\lyxmathsym{\textdegree}$ per year in a circular orbit.
+Finally, the satellite follows the rotation of the earth-sun vector and it rotates $360\degree$ per year.

-A schematic diagram describing the scan strategy of the WMAP satellite is shown in Fig.\ref{fig:WMAPscan-1}.
+A schematic diagram describing the scan strategy of the WMAP satellite is shown in Fig.\,\ref{fig:WMAPscan-1}.
 The blue arrows show the lines of sight of the two telescopes.
 These two line of sight directions are denoted by $\hat{R}_{1}$ and $\hat{R}_{2}$.
-Some straight forward coordinate transformations can show that the direction vector $\hat{R}_{1}$ and $\hat{R}_{2}$ as a function of time in the ecliptic coordinate system can be obtained as
+In the ecliptic coordinate system these direction vectors can be obtained as a function of time as